wealdtech/ethdo/docs/usage.md

 #### `inclusion`

 `ethdo attester inclusion` finds the block with wihch an attestation is included on the chain.
 Options include:

 - `epoch` the epoch in which to obtain the inclusion information (defaults to previous epoch)
-  - `validator` the validator for which to fetch the duties, as an index, publi key or account in the format "wallet/account"
+- `validator`: the validator for which to fetch the duties, as a [validator specifier](https://github.com/wealdtech/ethdo#validator-specifier)

 ```sh
 $ ethdo attester inclusion --validator=Validators/1 --epoch=6484